romi/romi-rover-build-and-test/oquam/docs/Readme.md

 # Using the library

 The header to include is <oquam/oquam.hpp>.
-The main API is defined by the abstract class Controller (see Controller.hpp) and the script.h header.
+The library's API is defined in the abstract class Controller (see Controller.hpp) and in the script.h header.

 To use the library your application should instatiate a subclass of Controller during the start-up initialization.
 The Controller